Carmen Peli and Carmen Korsinszki*

 There are few landmark transactions this year that have undergone clearance procedures before the Competition Council. one of them is the acquisition by Cosmote (part of the Deutsche Telekom Group) of Telemobil, the smallest local operator on the mobile market, another might be advent’s acquisition of ozone’s pharmaceutical portfolio, while on the market for general retail of daily consumer goods some local players were acquired either by investment funds, by their franchisors or by larger players.

 many transactions have been carried out in industries that were particularly vulnerable to the effects of the financial crisis that hit Romania in late 2008.
 The retail and distribution may be low margin sectors in the absence of proper size and were therefore rapidly affected by the absence of financing.
 The telecoms industry requires a large amount of capital for the financing of network maintenance or expansion, and an operator with a small market share is surely endangered by the general unavailability of financing.
+Click here to take a look and find garage door repair san diego ca.

 For 2010, the trend looks set to continue, as the few private transactions announced so far have been related to the retail sector.
 Two large concentrations carried out as a result of public policy in the energy sector are currently being reviewed by the Competition Council and a short overview can be found in Section V, infra.